grimme-lab/qc2-teaching/doc/programming.rst

    as smart as you.
-   We choose the default kind of the ``integer`` data types which uses 32 bits (4 bytes) to represent whole numbers in a range from -2,147,483,648 to +2,147,483,648 (2:sup:`31`) using two's complement arithmetic, since the expected result is too large to be represented with only 32 bits (4 bytes), the result is truncated and the sign bit is left toggled which results in a large negative number (which is called an integer overflow, to understand why that makes sense lookup two's complement arithmetic).
+   We choose the default kind of the ``integer`` data types which uses 32 bits (4 bytes) to represent whole numbers in a range from -2,147,483,648 to +2,147,483,648 or *–2*:sup:`31` to *+2*:sup:`31` using two's complement arithmetic, since the expected result is too large to be represented with only 32 bits (4 bytes), the result is truncated and the sign bit is left toggled which results in a large negative number (which is called an integer overflow, to understand why that makes sense lookup two's complement arithmetic).

    Usually, you do not have to worry about exceeding the 32 bits (4 bytes) of precision since we have data types that can represent such large numbers